zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address02.md

 A02_PTR_RECORDS_PRESENT           | INFO     |           | All name servers have PTR records
 A02_PTR_RECORD_MISSING            | WARNING  | ns_list   | IP address is missing PTR "{ns_list}"

+The value in the Level column is the default severity level of the message.
+The severity level can be changed in the [Zonemaster-Engine profile].
+Also see the [Severity Level Definitions] document.

+The argument names in the Arguments column lists the arguments used in the message.
+The argument names are defined in the [argument list].

 ### Test procedure

 1. Create the empty set: Name server name and IP address ("Name Server IP").